 Lowered Insulin Levels

 Intermittent fasting has also been shown to lower insulin levels, which has a wide variety of physiological benefits.
 For starters, lowered insulin levels lead to increased fat loss.
-If you have weight gain issues, or are struggling to lose weight, lowering your insulin is critical to success.
+If you are struggling to lose weight, lowering your insulin is critical to success.

-Maintaining a diet that lowers (or completely eliminates) carbohydrate intake, is also crucial for keeping your insulin levels low.
+Maintaining a diet that lowers or eliminates carbohydrate intake is also crucial for keeping your insulin levels low.
 A ketogenic diet is perfect for this, as it naturally lowers multiple risk factors for weight gain, including insulin.

 Possible Increase In Lifespan